madinimishra/food-and-grocery-delivery-website-/README.md

   # QuickMart Home Screen UI

-  This is a code bundle for QuickMart Home Screen UI.
+  This is a code bundle for QuickMart Home Screen UI.  the project is running on : http://localhost:3000/

   ## Running the code